-Fruit infused vinegars are a real treat for any foodie.
-And this blood orange balsamic vinegar is perfect for your salad, pasta and even ice cream!
+Fruit flavored vinegars are a real treat for any foodie.
+And this blood orange infused balsamic vinegar is perfect for your salad, pasta and yes, even ice cream!

-The result?
-A wonderful fruity, slightly sweet and with a little zip of vinegar.
+The clear base means that the vinegar will develop the color of the fruit you are using for the infusion.
+The fruity white balsamic vinegar pairs beautifully with any fruits you want to flavor your vinegar with.
+It’s a wonderful fruity, slightly sweet and with a little zip of vinegar.
 And did I mention the gorgeous, ruby-red color?

 Vinegar over vanilla ice cream?
 Hello!!
 It’s Blood Orange Balsamic Vinegar!
 Don’t knock it ’til you tried it!
 I love getting inspired from what I find at these food shows.

 Homemade infused vinegars can last for several months, once the fruit is strained out.
 Keep it in a cool place, even the refrigerator for 3-4 months.
 When the color starts to brown, then it is time to throw it out.
 For more information about infused vinegars, check out this great article by the University of Georgia.

 - 12 oz white balsamic vinegar

 - In a small non-reactive saucepan warm orange slices and vinegar over medium heat.

 - Cook gently until vinegar slightly thickens, about 20 minutes.